I specialise in helping clients who have been bereaved to heal safely without having to experience further trauma that

 Once entering the counselling profession, I have had the privilege to work with adults as well as youth.
 Two very different therapeutic approaches but equally rewarding.

-I feel very proud to have been approached by and now working for a local charity - The Lucy Rayner Foundation - supporting those who lost their loved ones to suicide.
+I feel very proud to have been approached by and now working for a local charity - supporting those who feel suicidal or lost their loved ones to suicide.
 Suicide grief can be more complex and prolonged.
 Trying to come to terms with all the "Why-s" and "If-s" is not easy.
 The shock of suicide can be long lasting and often people are not aware of this.
 Suicide can be a very difficult subject to talk about and it can create tension and uneasiness within the family and friends circle.

 It was my honour to be a part of Carers Support West Sussex team and offer counselling to carers who on top of their caring role started to struggled with their mental health.
 Some of the therapeutic work contained working with anxiety, depression, bereavement, terminal illness, loss of self identity, relationship difficulties and many more.